Imran040/Codes/README.md

 <h4>Program 28)Write C program to first non-repeating character </h4>
 <h4>Program 29)Write C program for reverse the bits</h4>
 <h4>Program 30)Write C program for TLL</h4>
+<h4>Program 30)Find the smallest positive integer value that cannot be represented as sum of any subset of a given array sorted in ascending order. </h4>